lsst-dm/dmtn-208/index.rst

 ~~~~~~~~~~~~~~~~~~~~~

 If another image type is requested, it will be returned alongside (not replacing) the FITS image.
-If another image type is requested and multiple cutouts are requested via multiple filter parameters, each converted cutout will be a separate entry in the result list for the job.
+If another image type is requested and multiple cutouts are requested via multiple stencil parameters, each converted cutout will be a separate entry in the result list for the job.
 The converted images will be stored in the output Butler collection alongside the FITS image and the provenance information.

 If an alternate image type is requested, the order of results for the async job will list the converted images in the requested image type first, followed by the FITS file, and then the Butler collection that contains all of the outputs.
 As with the FITS file, the images will be returned via signed links to the underlying object store with client/server Butler, and unsigned links to the object store until client/server Butler is available.

 The response to a sync request specifying an alternate image type will be a redirect to an object store link for the converted image of that type.
-Sync requests that request an alternate image type must specify only one filter parameter, since only one image can be returned via the sync API and the alternate image types we expect to support, unlike FITS, do not allow multiple images to be included in the same file. [#]_
+Sync requests that request an alternate image type must specify only one stencil parameter, since only one image can be returned via the sync API and the alternate image types we expect to support, unlike FITS, do not allow multiple images to be included in the same file. [#]_
 This will be enforced by the service frontend.

-.. [#] The result of a sync request with multiple filters and an alternate image type could instead be a collection (such as a ZIP file) holding multiple images.
+.. [#] The result of a sync request with multiple stencils and an alternate image type could instead be a collection (such as a ZIP file) holding multiple images.
-       However, this would mean the output MIME type of a sync request would depend on the number of filter parameters, which is ugly, and would introduce a new requirement for generating output collections that are not Butler collections.
+       However, this would mean the output MIME type of a sync request would depend on the number of stencil parameters, which is ugly, and would introduce a new requirement for generating output collections that are not Butler collections.
        It is unlikely there will be a compelling need for a sync request for multiple cutouts with image conversion.
        That use case can use an async request instead.